In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 It has a cheesy flavor and is commonly used in recipes such as mashed potatoes and scrambled tofu.

-Nutritional yeast may also be used as a savoury topping on popcorn or sprinkled on top of pasta meals.
+Nutritional yeast may also be used as a savory topping on popcorn or sprinkled on top of pasta meals.
 This full-plant protein source has 8 grams of protein and 3 grams of fiber in half an ounce (16 grams).

 This blue-green algae is a nutrient-dense superfood.
 A 2-tablespoon (14-gram) meal contains 8 grams of complete protein, as well as 22 percent of your daily iron and 95 percent of your daily copper requirements.